Aletheia

 You will see the figure 3.2 to 4.5 therapy sessions per letter in writing about narrative therapy.
 We use this benchmark in our framing, and we surface every qualifier:

-- Transferability to AI-generated standalone letters is plausible but unproven.
-No direct study compares an AI-assembled letter built from a structured self-assessment with a therapist-written letter or self-written letter.
-The mechanisms are well-established; the specific pipeline is not yet empirically tested.
+3. Our pipeline has not yet been measured against that benchmark.
+No study yet compares a letter assembled from a structured self-assessment with a therapist-written or self-written one.
+The mechanisms it draws on are well-established; the specific pipeline is new.

 We use this figure as an anchor for thinking about value, never as a direct equivalence claim.